COMMUNITY PRESBYTERIAN CHURCH

 *The Assurance of Pardon

-L: The mercy of the Lord is from everlasting to everlasting.
-In fulfillment of the promises of God I declare to you, in the name of Jesus Christ, you are forgiven.
+(L) The mercy of the Lord is from everlasting to everlasting.
+In the name of Jesus Christ, we are forgiven.

 *The Gloria Patria #581